AndrewEllis93/Print-Tuning-Guide/README.md

 Volumetric flow rate indicates how much plastic that your hotend/extruder can extrude per second.

-Volumetric flow is expressed in mm<sup>3</sup>/sec (cubic millimeters per second)
+Volumetric flow is expressed in mm<sup>3</sup>/sec (cubic millimeters per second).
 ### Why?
 You can use this volumetric flow rate **to determine how fast your hotend/extruder is able to print.**

-- See [this section](#how-volumetric-flow-rate-relates-to-print-speed) to determine how fast you can print with a given flow rate.
+- See [this section](#how-volumetric-flow-rate-relates-to-print-speed) to determine what maximum speeds you can print at with a given flow rate.
     - See [this section](#approximate-values) for approximate values for certain hotends.
 - Some slicers (including Prusa Slicer/SuperSlicer) let you configure this limit to ensure that you never outrun your hotend.
     - This means that you can change layer heights, nozzle sizes, line widths, and speeds without worrying about outrunning your hotend.
 It will automatically limit you.